Setup

 Where <modid> is your project's id set in the same file as modId.

-In practical terms this will make it so if somebody installs your addon without Mine Mine no Mi, instead of a generic error they will receive the follow screen:
+In practical terms this will make it so if somebody installs your addon without Mine Mine no Mi, instead of a generic error they will receive a screen telling them that Mine Mine no Mi is needed in order for this to run.

 Helping both them, and you, in tracking the cause of their issue.
 The ordering parameter can also be used to define if the mod should be loaded BEFORE or AFTER your own, in most cases however this will not be need, so leave it as NONE.